Private, In-Home Tutoring in Kalamazoo Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Kalamazoo Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Kalamazoo Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Kalamazoo Township, Michigan is served by the Kalamazoo Public Schools district.
 The school system’s facilities include seventeen elementary schools, four middle schools, three high schools, and a Math and Science academy.
 KPS instructs over 12,000 students each year using a curriculum based on the national Common Core standards and the Michigan Grade Level Expectations.
 A strong partnership with parents and the community create a successful environment for students to learn and grow.